ValenYamamoto/matrix-multiply-optimization/README.md

 ### Naive Analysis
 On the initial unoptimized matrix multiplication, as the matrix size increases, the instructions per cycle decreases dramaticaly

 ![Image of Instructions Graph](https://github.com/ValenYamamoto/matrix-multiply-optimization/blob/master/graphs/threaded_naive_8_instructions-graph.png)

 At the same time, as the matrix size increase, the cache misses per instruction increases.

 ![Image of Cache Misses Graph](https://github.com/ValenYamamoto/matrix-multiply-optimization/blob/master/graphs/threaded_naive_8_misses-graph.png)

 Therefore, it seems like as the matrix size increases, the function becomes increasingly more memory bound

 To solve this, read and saved 6 values ahead in order to have faster and less reads to RAM, instead pulling these values into cache.
 This dramatically speed up the time.

 ![Image of Naive Better Graph](https://github.com/ValenYamamoto/matrix-multiply-optimization/blob/master/graphs/compare_naive_16_times-graph.png)

-Additionallly, I did experiemtns with Intel Intrinsics SSE instructions.
+Additionally, I did experiments with Intel Intrinsics SSE instructions.
 Because of the size of the cache, it seemed like more than just 6 values could be saved for fast access.
 In order to get around whether or not the compiler would unroll the loops, used generate_code.py file to generate multiply functions.

 ![Image of Intrinsics Graph](https://github.com/ValenYamamoto/matrix-multiply-optimization/blob/master/graphs/preread_32-graph.png)